Hotels in Salt Lake City, Utah

 Which hotels in Salt Lake City, Utah offer free parking?

-Which hotels in Salt Lake City, Utah have a pool?
+Which hotels in Salt Lake City, Utah have an outdoor pool?

 Which hotels in Salt Lake City, Utah have suites or extra space?

-Which hotels in Salt Lake City, Utah have an in-room kitchen or kitchenette?
+Which hotels in Salt Lake City, Utah have a full in-room kitchen?

 Ready to book in Salt Lake City?